Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 Determination of a Final Grade

-Within the first two weeks of class, professors will provide students with a written statement (either in hardcopy or online) of the method of grading and the weights assigned to the various components that are to be considered in determining the final grade (term papers, laboratory work, class participation, tests, final examination).
+On the first day of classes, professors will provide students with a written statement (either in hardcopy or online) of the method of grading and the weights assigned to the various components that are to be considered in determining the final grade (term papers, laboratory work, class participation, tests, final examination).
 This weighting may not be changed during the semester or at the time of final grade reporting.

-A student who is unable to write a final examination at the scheduled time may apply for a deferred examination.
-The authority to grant or deny a deferred final examination is vested with the chair of the academic unit in which the course is offered.
+A student who cannot write a final examination at the scheduled time may apply for a deferred examination as soon as possible before, and no later than the exam date.
+The authority to grant or deny a deferred final examination is vested with the Chair or Dean of the academic unit in which the course is offered.
 Under no circumstances is the deferred examination to be granted after a student has written the original examination.

 Should a student write an examination, hand in the paper for marking, and later report extenuating circumstances to support the request for cancellation of the paper or examination, such requests will not be considered.